Skip to main content

 2 mentions Positive Neutral Negative

-Users appreciate the absence of microtransactions, valuing the game as a genuine experience rather than being driven by ads or in-game purchases.
+Users appreciate the absence of microtransactions, valuing the game as a pure experience without intrusive ads or pay-to-win elements.

 • “No microtransactions.”